Schnell8/jsramverk_ht24/02-Vidareutveckling/frontend/README.md

 -----------------------------

 ## Routes
-Use localhost:3000 or [student-url](https://www.student.bth.se/~chsc22/editor/) in browser to have a look. (student-url not available)
+Use localhost:3000 or [student-url](https://www.student.bth.se/~chsc22/editor/) in browser to have a look. (student-url not available at the moment)

 ### /
 Page to navigate to either register or login.